yoyosource/BOTC-HomeBrew/Demon/Hydra/README.md

 ### Authors
 - Coronas
 - Jonas
+- Marcus

 ## Summary
-"Each night* choose a player (not yourself), they are poisoned until you choose again in the following night.
-If the same player is chosen twice by Hydras in the same night, the player is no longer poisoned, but dies.
-Everybody knows you are in play.
-If there is only one hydra alive, at the start of the next night an alive player becomes an evil hydra.
-The alive hydra learns who.
-After the first execution, there is another nomination & execution round.
-Everybody regains their ability to nominate and be nominated.
-Execution fails, if only hydras voted. [+ 1 Hydra; No minions]"
+"Each night* choose a player; if picked by both Hydra they die, or else poisoned until dusk.
+Each day, a 2nd execution starts after the 1st.
+If a Hydra was executed an alive player becomes an evil Hydra.
+You know all Hydra.
+Execution fails, if only Hydra voted. [+1 Hydra; No minions]"

 The hydra is a demon-type character with an ability inspired by its mythologic counterpart.
 The game starts with two hydras in play, however there are no minions in play.